nhahub/NHA-130/README.md

    <br />

 ## How to Use
-1. Check dataset in `dataset/`
+1. Check dataset in `dataset/`.
-2. Run cleaning.ipynb in `code/ or open the web page version`
+2. Run cleaning.ipynb in `code/`  or open the web page version.
-3. Open `dashboard/UK_Train_Rides.pbix` in Power BI
+3. Open `dashboard/UK_Train_Rides.pbix` in Power BI.